 While researching my family history on the Internet, I often discover websites with transcriptions of amazing little articles that were originally published in small-town newspapers, mostly in the 19th century.
 Some make me laugh, some make me cry, some just make me wonder.
 All contain invaluable information about how our uncelebrated ancestors lived their ordinary lives—their struggles, their triumphs, their courage.

 One of those articles, called “Dauphin School,” was written in 1901, by Fon Gentry, a young student in Texas.
 I was so moved by Fon’s unaffected, charming prose, and by her matter-of-fact accounts of the day-to-day struggles of life in a rural town, that I knew I had to find out more about Miss Gentry.

 My brief, but fruitful search turned up many nuggets of information, one very sad, and culminated in finding a great-grandson of one of Fon’s sisters, who has posted the Gentry family history on a genealogy website.
 I sent him the article, which he had never seen before, and his family was thrilled to receive it.
 He sent me some pictures and information about the family, and then I interviewed him over the phone.
 Such are the rewards awaiting those who are obsessively curious.

 Below you will find a dozen of these amazing newspaper articles, including “Dauphin School,” which includes the information I tracked down about Fon Gentry’s life.
-Among the other articles, you will find four more for which I tracked down additional information about the people in those articles.
+Among the other articles, you will find a few more for which I tracked down additional information about the people in those articles.

 When I saw this old newspaper article on the Internet, I was captivated by the author's simple eloquence and his vivid description of life on the Wisconsin frontier more than 150 years ago.
 I wanted to know more about him.
 Very quickly, I was able to identify him in the US Census … [Read more...]